Skip to content

 Webhooks notify you about important events:

-• InvoiceSettled: Payment received
+• InvoiceSettled: Lightning Payment has been received.

-• InvoiceExpired: Invoice expired
+• InvoiceExpired: Lightning Invoice has expired.

 Webhook Security